Get insider access

 Speech + Subway Noise Audio Sample

 The mic's noise handling performance via Bluetooth is satisfactory.
-The mic can capture speech, even in noisy environments like a busy street, and it does a better job in this regard than competitors like the Sony WH-100XM4 Wireless.
-However, there's some vocal distortion present.
+The mic can capture speech, even in noisy environments like a busy street, and it does a better job in this regard than flagship competitors like the Sony WH-1000XM4 Wireless and Sennheiser MOMENTUM 4 Wireless.
+However, some vocal distortion is present.

-When using the DAC mode, the noise handling performance is somewhat similar.
+When using the USB-DAC mode, the noise handling performance is somewhat similar.
 Your voice doesn't get completely lost in background noise, but it's a bit quieter and harder to hear than via Bluetooth.
-You can hear the pink noise audio sample here and subway noise audio sample here.
+You can hear the pink noise audio sample here and the subway noise audio sample here.

 Active Features